tempestrock/todos/README.md

   a nicer look and feel.
 Also links can be added in the text this way.
 - Localization: Currently, English and German are supported.
 Other languages should be easily addable by you.
 - Labels:
-  - Labels (e.g. something like `Bug`, `Size: S`, `Size: L`) can be created, edited, and deleted.
+  - Labels (e.g. something like `Bug`, `Size: S`, `Size: L`, `Learn`, `at home`, `in the garden`, etc.) can be created, edited, and deleted.
 They are part of the localization.
   - Tasks can be assigned labels and filtered according to their labels.
 - Users can be assigned todo lists.
-So different users can have different sets of lists.
+Different users can have different sets of lists.
 - Light and dark mode.

 ### Technical basis